 - Impacts to your brand – Securing a successful supply chain isn’t just about the physical and political environment.
 Monitoring for impacts on your brand from a reputational standpoint is also key.
 Increased awareness of ESG (Environmental, Social and Governance) issues puts the onus on you to ensure your third parties, as well as the operating environments you choose to be in, don’t just do well for your bottom line, but they also pass the expectations that regulators, shareholders, and your own people place on you.

 According to the same EIU study in 2021, only 25% of respondents invested in predictive analytics to forecast disruptions.
 Why is this?
-At the heart of this statistic, it’s likely because geopolitical and security monitoring technologies often sit within siloed budgets with compartmentalized information and a real lack of connection back to the workflows required to make decisions around your supply chain.
+At the heart of this statistic, it’s likely because geopolitical and security monitoring technologies often sit within siloed budgets with compartmentalized information and a real lack of connection back to the workflows required for effective global supply chain risk management strategies.

 Weather data is shared, but what about political risks tied to elections at state or local levels?
 What about the impact of geopolitical issues such as the Russia/Ukraine conflict on not just energy supplies but the infrastructure within the country to continue moving goods?